elvfor/D7024E-kadlab/README.md

 5. Enter a specific node using docker attach 'container id or name', example docker attach d7024e-kadlab-kademliaNodes-1.
 6. When inside a node, use PUT, GET and EXIT as described in the rapport.

+## Testing the code

+To run all test with test coverage run: go test --cover ./...